qualityshepherd/brine/posts/of_yarn_and_bone.md

 - **Bruised:** punch, winded, fall, kicked in the tender bits.
 You might feel this in the morning but rub some dirt on it and you'll shake it off in a few minutes.
 - **Bloodied:** stab, cut, internal bleeding.
 Requires a good night’s rest and treatment; take too many and you'll bleed out.
 - **Broken:** rib, limb, concussed, you're done for the day; maybe the week.
 - **Buried:** You’re dead, but maybe you can bargain with Death to earn a new `Name`?
-I'm sure it'll be fine...
+It'll be fine...
 Death is a nice guy?

 #### Help
 After a roll, if the fiction dictates, a character may ask another character for help.
 The helping player rolls (including any applicable `Names`) and both characters share the consequences.

 #### Die of Fate

 The `Die of Fate` might be rolled to establish the weather, indicate an NPC's attitude, determine morale or any number of other things.
-You will roll this often!

 Roll 1D6:
 - 5-6 something good!